Datalux/Osintgram/README.md

 **I don't assume any responsability for the use of this tool**

-Osintgram offers an interactive shell to perform analysis on Instagram account of any users from his nickname.
+Osintgram offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
 You can get:
 ```
 - info            Get target info
 - addrs           Get all registered addressed by target photos